vishnudevtj/vishnudevtj.github.io/_posts/2017-08-13-cotainarizing-kali.md

     Unable to init server: Could not connect: Connection refused
     Error: cannot open display: :0

-If this error occures add root to the Xserver Acess Control List
+If this error occurs add root to the Xserver Access Control List

 ```sh
 xhost +SI:localuser:root